What is Community Campfires?

 This project was designed to celebrate the power of storytelling in all forms with opportunities for participants to capture their stories in a variety of ways including the written word, through digital stories, in collaboration with a professional filmmaker and through a recorded conversation.
 The stories created reflect Scotland's rich tradition of storytelling and the vibrancy of its communities.

-The funding support from Scotland's Year of Stories allowed us to build on our existing Your Stories project which encourages people all over Scotland to share their stories, their way.
-Every person taking part in our Scotland's Stories: Community Campfires residencies had the option to submit their stories to our Your Stories project and have their story featured on the Scottish Book Trust website.
-Additionally, over 16s have the chance to be featured in a free book, made up of some of our favourite pieces, which Scottish Book Trust will distribute 70,000 copies of during Book Week Scotland (14–20 November).
+The funding support from Scotland's Year of Stories allowed us to build on our existing Scotland's Stories project which encourages people all over Scotland to share their stories, their way.
+Every person taking part in our Scotland's Stories: Community Campfires residencies had the option to submit their stories to our Scotland's Stories project and have their story featured on the Scottish Book Trust website.
+Additionally, over 16s had the chance to be featured in a free book, made up of some of our favourite pieces, which Scottish Book Trust distributed 70,000 copies of during Book Week Scotland 2022.